Jane Horney: Assassination

 In the summer of 1944, "Flame" informed another member of the Danish resistance, Frode Jakobsen, that he had been ordered to assassinate a Swedish woman, Jane Horney Granberg, and asked how Jakobsen felt about that.
 While "Flame" did not survive the war, Jakobsen says that he replied to Flame that he had never heard of her, and so had no opinion on the matter.
-"Flame" attempted in vain to assassinate Horney when she visited Copenhagen in July, and in August he left for Stockholm, hoping to succeed there.
+"Flame" attempted in vain to assassinate Horney when she visited Copenhagen in July, and in August, he left for Stockholm, hoping to succeed there.
 According to Jakobsen, the murder was ordered by the English, via SOE, but in Sweden "Flame" explained that the order came from Denmark.
 SOE's management in Stockholm reportedly prevented it, and a week later "Flame" returned to Denmark.

 On 14 August 1944 the illegal paper Information printed a warning about Jane Horney, accusing her of being a spy and informant and describing her social circle.
 She was arrested by Swedish police on 19 September, but released after extended interrogations.
 At a party just after Christmas in 1944, members of the Danish resistance Sven Aage Geisler and Asbjørn Lyhne met Horney, who was attracted by Geisler's charm.
 Keeping her company in the following weeks, Geisler and Lyhne spent a fortune of the movement's money on the hectic Stockholm nightlife.
 Danes could not execute a Swedish citizen on Swedish territory.
-Instead they planned to make her trust them, and then lure her into returning to Denmark to clear herself of the allegations of espionage.
+Instead, they planned to make her trust them, and then lure her into returning to Denmark to clear herself of the allegations of espionage.
 On 17 January 1945, she took the night train to Malmö, accompanied by Geisler, Lyhne and her friend Bodil Frederiksen (a female member of the Danish resistance who was going home, and thought the same about Horney).
-In Malmö, the four of them spent the night at Grand hotel, where Horney's assassin had checked in already.
+In Malmö, the four of them spent the night at the Grand Hotel, where Horney's assassin had checked in already.
 Here they were waiting for an illegal passage across Øresund.
-A hotel porter later told the police that he, judging from their behaviour, thought Horney and Geisler engaged to be married.
+A hotel porter later told the police that he, judging from their behaviour, thought Horney and Geisler were engaged to be married.
 When Horney was informed that Geisler and Lyhne were not coming over to Denmark with her, she insisted on hosting a farewell dinner at the hotel, nowadays named Savoy, on the evening of 19 January.
 After dinner at 10 pm, Horney and Frederiksen left with the assassin in different taxis, until they reached Höganäs outside of Helsingborg.
-Just after midnight they left harbour in the fishing vessel Tärnan (the tern).
+Just after midnight, they left the harbour in the fishing vessel Tärnan (the tern).